-Financial support for businesses affected by floods
+Financial support for businesses, NFPs and community groups affected by floods

 If your business, community group, child care or not-for-profit has been affected by severe weather and flooding in NSW, there is financial support and other assistance you can apply for.

 Use the Disaster Assistance Finder to find support available to you.

 For face-to-face help visit your local recovery centre.

 Residents, businesses and primary producers affected by floods can get 1 on 1 support for flood grant applications.